How seizure of demonetised currency led to busting of terror funding by naxals

 This was the second big incident after the surrender of Narasimha Reddy in 2017.
 In both these surrenders, it became clear that the ideology of the naxalites was fading.

-The surrender of Sudhakar was an important one considering that he was pat of the central committee and politburo, the highest decision making body of the CPI (Maoist).
+The surrender of Sudhakar was an important one considering that he was part of the central committee and politburo, the highest decision-making body of the CPI (Maoist).

-Apart from being part of the decision making team, he was also a strategist.
-Sources in the Intelligence Bureau say that his surrender will deal a blow to the plan by the naxalites, who are looking to revive their activities in south.
+Apart from being part of the decision-making team, he was also a strategist.
+Sources in the Intelligence Bureau say that his surrender will deal a blow to the plan by the naxalites, who are looking to revive their activities in the south.

 Sources also tell OneIndia that he is likely to get more naxalites to the surrender table.